Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Fully Observed Model

-Next lemma shows that the Radon-Nikodym derivative is continuous as a function of policies over $\Gamma_{RC}$ (under the topology of weak convergence)\,. \begin{lemma} Suppose that Assumptions \hyperlink{A2}{{$\hat{(A2)}$}} and \hyperlink{A3}{{$\hat{(A3)}$}} hold.
-Then, on $\Gamma_{RC}$, the map
+Note that for any function $f:\Act \to \Rd$ and $m\in \mathcal{P}(\Act)$, the function $f(m) = \int_{\Act} f(\zeta) d\zeta$\,.
+The following lemma shows that the Radon-Nikodym derivative is continuous as a function of policies over $\Uwrc$ (under the topology of weak convergence)\,. \begin{lemma} Suppose that Assumptions \hyperlink{A1}{{(A1)}} and \hyperlink{A2}{{(A2)}} hold.
+Then, on $\Uwrc$, the map

 is continuous in $L^1$ norm. \end{lemma}

 \textbf{Proof.} See the Appendix.